-We strive to foster the wellbeing of our clients, attorneys, and the legal profession.
+We strive to foster the wellbeing of our clients, attorneys, paralegals, and the legal profession.

-We do this by creating opportunities for attorneys to do engaging work within respected boundaries that allow them time and space to participate in other life-enriching pursuits or activities.
-We reduce our clients stress by providing them with much-needed help in the form of experienced attorneys capable of doing sophisticated work but also willing to do windows.
+We do this by creating opportunities for attorneys and paralegals to have engaging jobs within respected boundaries that allow them time and space to participate in other life-enriching pursuits or activities.
+We reduce our clients stress by providing them with much-needed help in the form of experienced attorneys and paralegals capable of doing sophisticated work but also willing to do windows.

 We treat everyone—candidates, employees, clients, and each other—with respect.
 We strive for a job well-done and find meaning in our work.
 We enjoy our jobs and want everyone we work with to enjoy their jobs as well.
 We believe the practice of law can be fun, engaging and rewarding but you might have to do it a new way.
 We laugh at each other’s jokes, drink Blue Chair Bay rum out of airplane bottles, celebrate people’s birthdays and write thank-you notes.
 We are grateful for this opportunity to do rewarding work, positively affect other people’s lives and better our profession.

 We act in all ways in accordance with our collective belief that other people matter.

 Ross Booher co-founded and is CEO of Latitude.
 He previously served as an equity partner of an NLJ 250 law firm.

 In his more than 15 years of experience as an attorney, Ross represented publicly-traded and large private corporate clients in complex litigation, investigations, compliance matters, and transactions, as well as start-up companies, individuals and non-profit organizations.
 He tried numerous bench and jury trials and served as lead counsel in criminal and internal investigations in Africa, Asia, and Europe.